Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

+\begin{remark} In the hypotheses of Theorem \ref{ulcthm}, we can replace the regularity of $\kappa$ with the assumption that $\mu > \kappa$.
+To prove this statement, we replace $\kappa$ with $\kappa^+$ in several instances, e. g., making models $(\mu, \kappa^+)$-limit rather than $(\mu, \kappa)$-limit. \end{remark}

 Once we have the universal local character, we can get results on the uniqueness of limit models.
-Limit models (introduced as brimmed in \cite{sh600}, see the definition below) have been suggested as a substitute for saturated models and the question of uniqueness of limit models has been suggested as a dividing line for AECs; see Shelah \cite{sh576}.
 Shelah and Villaveces \cite{shvi635} claimed uniqueness of limit models from categoricity.
-However, in 1998, VanDieren discovered a gap in the proof.
-In 2000, Shelah admitted that he is unable to fix that gap.
+However, VanDieren discovered a gap in the proof that the authors have not fixed.
 VanDieren \cite{vandierennomax} \cite{nomaxerrata} proved uniqueness of limit models from categoricity with weaker assumptions than we have here, namely instead of full amalgamation it was assumed that only unions of limit models are amalgamation bases.
-A follow up is in Grossberg, VanDieren, and Villaveces \cite{gvv}.
+Further results can be found in Grossberg, VanDieren, and Villaveces \cite{gvv}.

 \begin{defin} \begin{enumerate}